 On the strength of user reviews, the Emma Original mattress just edges it over the Casper.
 Both mattresses were in the same high-performing ballpark, but the Emma Original’s significantly larger review pool also stands in the mattress' favour.

 Delivery information, returns, warranties and other logistical details like these are important factors that can help elevate one mattress brand over another.
 Once again, though, the Emma and Casper mattresses match each other well.

 When you buy an Emma mattress, you get a 100-day free trial period, and can have the mattress collected free-of-charge within that period, if you decide you don’t want it.
+You're required to give it a go for three weeks before you can send it back though.
 It comes with a 10-year guarantee.

 The Casper mattress comes with precisely the same benefits, which are an industry standard among mattress-in-a-box brands.
 There’s a 10-year guarantee, a 100-day free trial period, and free returns for unsatisfied customers.

 When it comes to the small print, there's nothing to distinguish the two mattresses.

 Emma vs Casper: which one should you buy?

 Overall, we think the Emma Original wins out, mainly on price, given there's little to distinguish the two otherwise and the Emma is significantly cheaper.
 It also has some welcome design additions; namely a removable cover and handles for easier manoeuvring and turning.
 That said, the Casper Original is a little firmer than the Emma Original, so if you want more support, that might be a better pick for you.
 Similarly, the Emma can trap body heat, making it a less good choice if you tend to sleep warm.
 Either way, the 100-night trial takes the pain out of choosing.
 If you're not happy with one, it's easy to send it back and try the other.